suggitpe/organisation-kata/README.md

 ----
 ## Instructions
-We need to help our big friendly senior manager to visualise the data of people in
+We need to help our big friendly senior manager to visualise the data of people in his organisation.
+We have a list of people ordered by rank

 ### Requirements
 1. Can read people information from a CSV with details of "Name", "Rank", "Manager", "Engineer", "Committer"